 I'm sorry you're in so much pain.
 I wish there was something we could do.
 I hope you find hope as something to hold onto as you find your way through.

-__________________ Back in August 2013, I convinced myself to give my plan a shot until October 31, 2013.
-I told myself then that, when that date came, I would be grateful I had committed myself to losing weight.
-Sure enough, when October 31, 2013 came, I was deeply grateful and pleased with my progress.
-It's been 19 months and over 115 lbs lost, and I remain deeply grateful every day.
+__________________ In August 2013, I wasn't sure if I could try to lose weight again, but I convinced myself to give it all I had just until October 31, 2013, at which point I would revisit my goals.
+I told myself I'd be pleased with my decision in the future.
+When October arrived, I felt deeply grateful indeed.
+It's been 24 months and over 121 lbs lost, and I remain deeply grateful every day.
 There are no words to explain how worth it the hard work is.
 Reached onederland 31.12.2013!

 Became 'overweight' (BMI of 29.7) on July 29, 2014!